m-aziz1/Healthcare-Terms-Classification/README.md

 # Health Terms Classification

 This project classifies medical and health-related terms into one of **39 predefined categories** for a health directory, such as *Diabetes*, *Mental Health and Wellness*, and *Asthma*.
+This was my first practical exercise in learning supervised machine learning.

 The model uses both the **Term Name** and **Definition** to predict the correct category.
 While the accuracy achieved is not exemplary as a consequence of insufficient training data, the model still produced great results classifying 10K+ health directory terms for a project at my internship.